dmcheon/B_tree/README.md

 # B_tree
- # this is B_tree writtem by dmcheon
+ # this is B_tree written by dmcheon